Programm Swiss IGF 2023, hybrid

 Session 8: What are the impacts of AI on information quality and knowledge?

 With the arrival of text and image generators directly accessible from our personal and professional computers, the question of their impact on the quality of information is becoming increasingly relevant.
 How can we detect and prevent the spilling of fakes and deepfakes into our information channels?
-What are the concrete impacts of AI on the quality of information throughout its life cycle, from the work of the journalist to that of the institutions responsible for ensuring access to information and knowledge and their preservation for future generations (libraries or archives)?
+What are the concrete impacts of AI on the quality of information throughout its life cycle, from the work of the fact checkers to that of the institutions responsible for ensuring access to information and knowledge and their preservation for future generations (libraries or archives)?

 Break